“For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink.”

-- Cards for Troops: By arrangement with a military hospital in Afghanistan and a commanding officer in Kuwait, Rehobeth sends Get Well and Thinking of You cards and notes to wounded and active troops throughout the year.
+- Cards for Troops, Veterans, and Abernathy Laurels Residents: By arrangement with a commanding officer in Kuwait, Rehobeth sends Thinking of You cards and notes to active troops throughout the year.
 We also have card and candy campaigns for special holidays, including Valentine’s Day, Easter, Independence Day, Halloween, Thanksgiving, and Christmas to let these soldiers know just how much we appreciate their service!
+We also send cards to veterans at the V.A.
+Hospital in Salisbury and to residents at Abernathy Laurels assisted care center.

 Serving the community

 We believe in making a difference in the community where we live, work, and play – to be the “hands and feet of Jesus” wherever we are needed.
-We send teams of volunteers to help local organizations, including:
+We volunteer in a number of ways, including:

 - Eastern Catawba Cooperative Christian Ministry (ECCCM), which stocks food, clothing, and household items for distribution to the needy.
 Rehobeth collects and donates non-perishable food items each week to ECCCM.
 Rehobeth also sends volunteers to work in the ECCCM store to stock shelves, bag food, hang or fold clothes, and sort other donated items.